CambridgeDH/CDH-cookbook/beginner/python/lesson3-mechanics-python-language.md

 for patient in patient_names:
     greet(patient)
 ```
 Notice that in the 'greet' function, you can say 'patient', but in the loop, you say 'for patient in patient_names'.
 This is because you are asking the loop to read the list called 'patient_names' and insert each element (patient) in that list into the greeting.
+Notice also that the function call is indented in this second loop.
+This is because we are having the function 'greet' run for each of the patients in the list.
+If you were to put 'greet(patient)' outside the loop (meaning, unindented), what happens?

 [Back to table of contents](#contents)

-## Summary
+## Conclusion
 In this lesson you have learned the most crucial elements for getting your code to accomplish something with your variables: writing a function, and getting that function to iterate over multiple pieces of data.
 Try out the homework exercises below to solidify this knowledge.

 [Back to table of contents](#contents)

 ## Homework
-The exercises for this lesson have three levels depending on how much challenge you want:
+The exercises for this lesson have three levels depending on how much of a challenge you want:

 <ul>
  <li>Easy: create a list with up to 10 elements.
 Write a for loop that prints those elements with a meaningful phrase.</li>